 Why we chose this partner

-- The newest vessel, Ginger, is very upmarket, with a plunge pool, live cooking demos and a spa on board
+- Ginger is very upmarket, with a plunge pool, live cooking demos and a spa on board

-- Ginger cruises through the less-touristy Lan Ha Bay, with a stop to cycle on Cat Ba island - perfect if you want to get off the beaten track; while Violet and Jasmine offer 2- or 3-day classic Halong Bay experiences
+- Ginger and Ylang cruise through the less-touristy Lan Ha Bay, with a stop to cycle on Cat Ba island - perfect if you want to get off the beaten track; while Violet and Jasmine offer 2- or 3-day classic Halong Bay experiences

 Please be aware

-- Halong Bay is increasingly busy with cruise boats, but you can get away from the crowds if you opt for the Ginger boat, which ploughs a different route
+- Halong Bay is increasingly busy with cruise boats, but you can get away from the crowds if you opt for the Ginger and Ylang boats, which plough a different route

 - The 2-day itinerary on Violet/Jasmine is pretty packed - we'd strongly recommend the 3-day one if you can afford it

-- The 3-hour drive here from Hanoi is somewhat hectic so you may want to book the 1-hour seaplane transfer instead
+- The 2.5-hour drive here from Hanoi is somewhat hectic so you may want to book the 1-hour seaplane transfer instead

 Best time to go

 Our top tips

 Violet is a small but luxurious wood-clad craft, built to resemble a traditional Asian junk.
-It has just 6 cabins: 2 unique Junior Suites (main deck with balcony) and 4 decadent upper-deck Imperial Suites, complete with large windows and private balconies for expansive views of the bay.
+It has just 6 suites: 2 unique Junior Suites (main deck with balcony) and 4 decadent upper-deck Imperial Suites, complete with large windows and private balconies for expansive views of the bay.